-Miss DeLisle is an assistant to the Dean of Students and is responsible for the personnel program in the women's halls, disciplinary cases, A.W.S. dormitory representatives and residence hall social and athletic programs.
+Miss DeLisle is assistant to the Dean of Students and head of the Women's Division.
+She is responsible for the personnel program in the women's halls and disciplinary cases.
 Her office is on the third floor of the Administration Building.